 Backstreet Academy offers a while range of hands-on activities, including sketching, painting, weaving, jewellery making, kite-making, Apsara dancing, music lessons, Cambodian boxing, and more.

 If your kid watches MasterChef Junior, then sign them up for a cooking class.
 Most offer a mix of demonstration and hands-on cooking.
-We recommend the Cooks in Tuk Tuks experience offered by Saroun at River Garden.
-Beyond Unique Escapes cooking classes also popular.
+Beyond Unique Escapes cooking classes are very popular.
 Most of the five-star hotels offer excellent cooking classes and can cater them to kids if you ask.

 Some of the most fun things in Siem Reap for families to do are the simplest, everyday experiences that locals love to do, like visit a pagoda, have a picnic on the river bank, or go out for street food on Road 60.
 (See our tips on eating safely in Cambodia before venturing out for street food feasting.)
 You can also book organised local experiences through Backstreet Academy, above, from net-fishing with a local fisherman to joining a game of football with local kids.